Sepak takraw: Net

 The net should be made of fine ordinary cord or nylon with 6 cm to 8 cm mesh, similar to a volleyball net.

 The net should be 0.7 m in width and not shorter than 6.10 m in length, taped at 0.05 m from tape double at the top and sideline, called boundary tape.

 The net should be edged with 0.05 m tape double at the top and the bottom of the net supported by a fine ordinary cord or nylon cord that runs through the tape and strain over and flush with the top of the posts.
 The top of the net shall be 1.52 m (1.42 m for women) in height from the center and 1.55 m (1.45 m for women) at the posts.
+In Myanmar they now used at least 1.82m or 2.43m depend on the situation as the standard height is too short and can kick in easily.

 Ball

 The Sepak Takraw ball should be spherical, made of synthetic fibre or one woven layer.

 Sepak Takraw balls without synthetic rubber covering must have 12 holes and 20 intersections, must have a circumference measuring from 42 to 44 cm for men or from 43 to 45 cm for women, with a weight that ranges from 170 to 180 g for men or from 150 to 160 g for women.

 The ball can be any single or multi-color, but must not be in any color that would impair the performance of the players.

 The Sepak Takraw ball can also be constructed of synthetic rubber or soft durable material for covering the ball, for the purpose of softening the impact of the ball on the player's body.
 The type of material and method used for constructing the ball or for covering the ball with rubber or soft durable covering must be approved by ISTAF before it can be used for any competition.

-All world, international, and regional competitions sanctioned by International Sepaktakraw Federation, including but not limited to, the Olympic Games, World Games, Commonwealth Games, Asian Games and SEA Games, must be played with ISTAF approved Sepak Takraw balls.
+All world, international, and regional competitions sanctioned by International Sepaktakraw Federation, including but not limited to, the Olympic Games, World Games, Commonwealth Games, Asian Games, and SEA Games, must be played with ISTAF approved Sepak Takraw balls.

 Players

 A match is played by two teams called 'regu', each consisting of three players.
 On some occasions, it can be played by only two players (doubles) or four players (quadrant) per team.

-One of the players should be at the back; they are called a "Tekong" or are also known as the "Server".
-The other two players should be in front, one on the left and the other on the right.
-The player on the left is called a "feeder/setter/tosser" and the player on the right is called a "attacker/striker/killer".
+One of the players, standing at the back, is called a "Tekong", also known as the "Server".
+The other two players stand close to the net, one on the left and the other on the right.
+The player on the left is called a "feeder", "setter", or "tosser", and the player on the right is called an "attacker", "striker", or "killer".